5 other debts to clear before paying down your mortgage

 - Access more options for refinancing as there are limited number of lenders for commercial properties, especially for industrial B1 units

-- Do away with the need to constantly monitor multiple loans and review every two years
+- Do away with the need to monitor multiple loans and review them every two years

-- Circumvent the need to pay repricing fees, admin fees, legal and valuation fees, and generally a much higher transaction cost base for commercial properties each time you change or vary the package (reprice)
+- Circumvent the need to pay repricing fees, facility fees, legal and valuation fees, etc translating into generally a much higher transaction cost for commercial properties each time you change or vary the package

-- Avoid paying the penalty (sometimes 2%) due to sale of property during the lock-in period (It is difficult to sell a commercial property with comes with high thereafter interest rates as borrowers tend to jump from one lock-in to another lock-in).
+- Avoid paying the penalty (sometimes 2%) due to sale of property during the lock-in period (It is difficult to sell a commercial property with comes with high thereafter interest rates as borrowers tend to jump from one lock-in to another).

-There’s only one small setback in transferring commercial property loans (in personal name) to residential term loans.
+There’s only one small setback in transferring your commercial property loans to residential term loans.
 You can’t clear off the commercial property loan entirely yet with the new funds from the home equity loan.
 This is because there’s usually a 3-year claw back period for legal subsidies even after the lock-in ends.
-What you can do though is to just pay off the bulk of the outstanding commercial loan first leaving behind just $10,000 (maybe even $1,000 for some banks) in which case a 6 to 8 per cent thereafter interest rate on such small principal sum is nothing.
-You got to wait for another year before finally closing the loan account.
+What you can do though is to just pay off the bulk of the outstanding commercial loan, leaving behind just $10,000 (maybe even $1,000 for some banks) in which case a 6 to 8 per cent interest rate on such small principal sum will be no hair off your back.
+You need wait for another year before finally closing the loan account after the clawback period.

 It will be harder to consolidate commercial and industrial property loans bought under investment-holding companies, as company funds are not supposed to be mixed with personal funds.
 Directors will have to offer interest-free loan to the company for loan redemption if you like, but there are implications on tax, accounting, etc.